dltj/dltj-blog/content/2022-02-10-issue-84-chip-bugs--cyber-board--usps-automation.md

 What is learned from those probes is encoded into standards and building codes.

 The computing profession has nothing equivalent.
-It is good to see this one small area—cybersecurity incidents—get that kind of national focus and the formation of a {% include robustlink.html href="https://www.cisa.gov/cyber-safety-review-board" versiondate="2022-02-09" title="Cyber Safety Review Board" anchor="review board" %} that might start instilling some of that engineering mentality into the field.
+It is good to see this one small area—cybersecurity incidents—get that kind of national focus and the formation of a {{ robustlink(href="https://www.cisa.gov/cyber-safety-review-board", versiondate="2022-02-09", title="Cyber Safety Review Board", anchor="review board") }} that might start instilling some of that engineering mentality into the field.

 ## Automation at the United States Postal Service